dryark/ujson/readme.txt

   and containing only alphanumerics ) - for Golang only currently

 Known bugs / deficiencies:
-* There is no json__delete yet to clean up a parsed structure when no longer needed
 * Functions aren't prefixed with anything like ujson, nor are any kept private, so all of them essentially taint your global namespace and could interfere with other functions.